MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/combineattributes.md

 |address|number|account|
 |isPrimary|isPrimary|isPrimary|

-### I can use a CombineAttributes operation on an entity attribute
+### Using the CombineAttributes operation on an entity attribute

 If we have an entity attribute, we can use CombineAttributes to merge certain attributes we get from the referenced entity.